 - Call your provider if you believe you need medical attention because of the severity of your symptoms.

 Students, faculty and staff should check their CSU email accounts for messages from the Pandemic Preparedness Team or CSU COVID Testing Team for information about how they can submit a saliva sample.
 All students, faculty and staff are invited to voluntarily submit saliva samples.

 See testing hours.

 The CSU saliva screening is not approved for use for travel, such as tests required by some airlines.

 If you have symptoms or believe you have been exposed, DO NOT go to the CSU saliva screening site.
 Alert the university through the COVID Reporter.

 If you are contacted by a CSU public health professional

-Students, faculty and staff who are required to be tested for COVID-19 will receive an email about their potential exposure and risk, as well as specific directions for where and when to get nasal swab test on Main Campus.
+Some students, faculty and staff are periodically required to be tested for COVID-19 due to wastewater testing results or quarantines.
+Those individuals will receive an email about their potential exposure and risk, as well as specific directions for where and when to get nasal swab test on Main Campus.

-CSU is monitoring waste water and data from the Symptom Reporter and Public Health Notification to reach out to students, faculty and staff for testing based on a number of criteria.
+CSU is monitoring waste water and data from the COVID Reporter to reach out to students, faculty and staff for testing based on a number of criteria.

 Saliva screening and nasal swab tests are offered to students, faculty and staff at the direction of the Pandemic Preparedness Team as part of a public health strategy to test those who may have been exposed to someone known to the university to have COVID-19.